devartgr/joomla-devart-polls/README.md

 ---

-## Version 1.2.1
+## Version 1.2.2

-DevArt Polls 1.2.1 is the current stable release.
-It adds Joomla article-backed answers, the bounded DevArt article picker, answer ordering, editable answer introductions, image previews, and a refined Questions interface.
+DevArt Polls 1.2.2 is the current stable release.
+It adds frontend translations for French, German, Spanish, Italian, and Brazilian Portuguese while retaining the Joomla article-backed answers and refined Questions interface from 1.2.1.

-The release has completed Joomla installation, update, administrator, frontend, media picker, and JED Checker QA.
+The release has completed Joomla installation and frontend QA.

 ### Highlights

 - Poll and Survey modes
+- English, French, German, Spanish, Italian, and Brazilian Portuguese frontend languages
 - Joomla article-backed poll and survey answers
 - Fast bounded article picker that avoids full content counts
 - Editable answer titles and 300-character plain-text introductions